 Local Democracy in Dover and Deal District and Kent

-- Dover Town Council and Deal Town Council
+- Dover Town Council – elected Beccy Sawbridge and Jackie Garnett

 Get involved in local democracy!

-Across Britain there are over 160 Green Party councillors at district or county level and more parish councillors.
+Across Britain there are 374 Green Party councillors on principal authorities and more than 200 on town and parish councils.
 They’re working to challenge the old, tired and less accountable two-party system.

-We know that the forces of the two big parties are strongly against us getting any representation at all.
-But we stand with voters who want to be heard not herded by councillors who’ve held seats for years in our district.
+We stand with voters who want to be heard not herded by councillors who’ve held seats for years in our district.

 Would you consider serving on your local parish council?
 There may be a vacancy right now: check your local parish council website.